Due: Tuesday, April 21 at 5:00 pm

 Section 9.7 of the D1-H User Manual

 contains the documentation for the Mango Pi GPIO peripheral.
 There are 88 multi-function GPIO pins that are organized into six groups (PB, PC, PD, PE, PF, PG).
 To control pin PB0, which is in the PB group, you access the bits for pin index 0 within the PB_CFG0 and PB_DAT registers.
 Each group has its own group-specific device registers.
-To control PF3, you access the bits for pin index 3 within the PF_CFG0 and PF_DAT registers.
+For example, to control PF3, you access the bits for pin index 3 within the PF_CFG0 and PF_DAT registers.
 The user manual lists the addresses of all gpio registers in a table on p.1080 and a few pages further gives the division of bits within each register.
 The code you write for the gpio module will incorporate those details inside the private implementation.
 But the client who uses your gpio module doesn't need to know anything about this!
-The client looks in the public interface and sees that gpio_set_output(pin_id) can be used to set the pin to output– easy-peasy!
+The client looks in the public interface and sees that gpio_set_output(pin) can be used to set the pin to outputโ easy-peasy!

 Start by reading the module interface in the gpio.h header file (available in your repo $CS107E/include/gpio.h or browse gpio.h here).
 The header file declares the public functions and documents the expected behavior of each.